-As can be seen in this table, the base case scenario is that SCRS reaches fully funded status by 2046, which is within the funded status goals set by the 2017 Pension Reform Bill.
-However, if the Plan were to experience the unfavorable 95th percentile scenario, the funded status of the Plan would not improve and would be expected to be in approximately the same funded position in thirty years that is currently.
-The base case scenario to reach fully funded status has increased by four years over the base case scenario in the corresponding 2020 analysis.
+As can be seen in this table, the base case scenario is that SCRS reaches fully funded status by 20424, which is within the funded status goals set by the 2017 Pension Reform Bill.
+However, if the Plan were to experience the unfavorable 95th percentile scenario, the funded status of the Plan would not improve and would be expected to be in approximately the same funded position in thirty years that it is in currently.
+The base case scenario to reach fully funded status has decreased by 5 years over the base case scenario in the corresponding 2021 analysis.

 The table also shows the actual improvement of the funded status of SCRS since 2016.
-The actual improvement shown on the table is attributable to additional contributions flowing into SCRS resulting from the 2017 Pension Reform Bill and better than forecast investment returns since the bill's passage.
-As of the 2020 Actuarial Valuation, the amortization period for SCRS is 22.6 years which is ahead of the 2017 Pension Reform

-Bill's requirement of 27 years.
-As for PORS, the amortization period is 20.3 years which is ahead of the Pension Reform Bill's requirement of 27 years.
+The actual improvementshown on the table is attributable to additional contributions flowing into SCRS resulting from the 2017 Pension Reform Bill and better than forecasted investment returns since the bill's passage.
+As of the 20224 - Actuarial Valuation, the amortization period for SCRS is 20 17 years which is eight six years ahead of the 2017 Pension Reform Bill's requirement of 256 years.
+As for PORS, the amortization period is 168 years which is ahead of the Pension Reform Bill's requirement of 256 years.